 On July 24, 2019, the Transportation Commission voted 5-1 in favor of the two-way protected bike lane (Option 3) plus a bonus for vehicular cyclists who still want to ride on the street–put sharrows down so drivers don’t yell at them!
 This comes before City Council on Sept.
-17, so mark you calendars!
+17, so mark your calendars!
 And the, hopefully, construction in 2020.

 This is the longest portion of the Cross Alameda Trail.
 This project is more than a bikeway, it will fix the narrow sidewalks, remove the railroad tracks, add street trees and make it a much more enjoyable place to bike and walk, while maintaining the truck and auto traffic.